OpenAPI overview and best practices

 tags

-The tags property contains an optional list values used to group or categorize a set of operations.
-We strongly recommend that you always define tags for operations but it's not required.
+The tags property contains an optional list of values used to group or categorize a set of operations.
+Strongly recommended to always define tags for operations, though not required.

 In code generation

-Tags are used to namespace methods in the SDK.
-For example, if you have a tag called drinks, then all the methods for that tag will be namespaced under drinks.listDrinks().
-You can create multi-level namespaces by using a . in the tag name, for example, menu.drinks will become menu.drinks.listDrinks().
+Tags namespace methods in the SDK.
+For example, with a tag called drinks, all methods for that tag will be namespaced under drinks.listDrinks().
+Create multi-level namespaces by using a . in the tag name, for example, menu.drinks becomes menu.drinks.listDrinks().

 operationId

-The operationId value is a unique identifier for the operation and must be unique in the document and is case sensitive.
-We strongly recommend that you always define an operationId, but it's not required.
+The operationId value is a unique identifier for the operation.
+It must be unique in the document and is case sensitive.
+Strongly recommended to always define an operationId, though not required.

 In code generation

-The operationId value is used to create the name of the method that will be generated for the operation.
-We recommend you follow a consistent pattern for naming your operations, for example, listDrinks, createDrink, updateDrink, and deleteDrink.
+The operationId value creates the name of the method generated for the operation.
+Follow a consistent pattern for naming operations, for example, listDrinks, createDrink, updateDrink, and deleteDrink.

-If you are generating your spec from an API framework, ensure that operationId values are human-readable.
-Some frameworks, like FastAPI, create long operationId identifiers that result in method names that are not idiomatic.
+When generating a spec from an API framework, ensure operationId values are human-readable.
+Some frameworks, like FastAPI, create long operationId identifiers that result in non-idiomatic method names.

 $ref

-The $ref keyword in OpenAPI references components defined in the Components Object, which are commonly used for reusable elements like schemas, parameters, responses, and examples.
+In OpenAPI, the $ref keyword references components defined in the Components Object.
+These components are commonly used for reusable elements like schemas, parameters, responses, and examples.

 In code generation